NEMSLinux/nems-docs/check_commands/check_nems_php_agent.rst

 Data Security
 -------------

-All data is encrypted server-side using AES-128-ECB using an encryption/decryption key you provide in NEMS System Settings Tool.
+All data is AES-128-ECB encrypted server-side using an encryption/decryption key you provide in NEMS System Settings Tool.

 Under The Hood
 --------------

-The agent outputs the following JSON string (Sample data):
+The agent outputs the following JSON string (Sample data from early release):

 .. code-block:: JSON

   {"ver":{"nems":"1.6","nemsagent":"1.1"},"data":"pICGwq5UL3O8yNEYdPrQh\/8PGCjsXQUx9mh9VIQloFJ\/K8BsB5AT9L2ixwlsiDAJGjWR1RnhsrCFHVnKD9p3cmRxhQf\/knW6F+EkDS3CnkrlXWLSPJ6p+gfZjIq16NSREvfaaPJZEY93mBrgSFArs+C8advgKL+0jz2a55ItGk0BY6AKvOMuFXfxzwd3i7485tusJaP9X8K9dL5msEvHfPLKdORyTUm7iNt6ssFARMzg4oXoVnebT4okZ6eyG3tjQIBPOFebmNAO78agymi6UEm44u\/wfPmUtkEtU841FVmcfGLxcEIoogzG9vjH8q7urs2RetcBVpVhj5Z+T+v8qa9oQ7Pi1tbf2\/IhF+eLE9cSkmMlmbFbJ70hJqaY2gssiwb9tZ6g0dX+WA8+ujTzmCzBdNJ09HabaLVzXTqR4cGyFM3mXYQl+SdDSdmeZ\/vw\/sG4oSFxxKzhxmOpCM5qBw==","auth":"312433c28349f63c4f387953ff337046e794bea0f9b9ebfcb08e90046ded9c76"}

-That is what a user would see if they were to open the agent in their browser, and is what is downloaded to your NEMS Server when the check commands run.
+That is essentially what a user would see if they were to open the agent in their browser, and is what is downloaded to your NEMS Server when the check commands run.

 Your NEMS Server knows your decryption key used by the agent to encrypt the data.
-When decrypted by your NEMS Server, the data looks like this:
+When decrypted by your NEMS Server, the data looks something like this:

 .. code-block:: php